-LGPS Central, our investment pool company, provides investment products, analysis, and advice, such as delivery of WMPF's internal Climate Risk Report, to support implementation of the Fund's Climate Change Framework and Strategy.
+LGPS Central, our investment pool company, provides investment products, analysis, and advice, such as delivery of the Fund's internal Climate Risk Report, to support implementation of the Fund's Climate Change Framework and Strategy.
 This provides identification and quantitative and qualitative assessment of climate risks and informs actions in the management of climate-related risks.
+This is reviewed internally by Fund Officers and the Internal Investment Committee.

 Through quarterly monitoring and due diligence of investment managers, Fund Officers challenge investment managers on their management of climate-related risks.
-Investment managers are expected to identify and manage climate-related risks in investee companies as part of their risk management processes and integration of ESG, aligning with the Fund's approach as set out in the Responsible Investment Framework.
+Investment managers are expected to identify and manage climate-related risks in investee companies as part of their risk management processes and integration of ESG, aligning with the Fund's approach as set out in our Responsible Investment Framework.
+Fund Officers report back quarterly to the Internal Investment Committee which provides a forum to highlight where action needs to be taken.